Department of Education

 2/03

-Twenty DOGE staff are reportedly within the Department of Education and "have gained access to multiple sensitive internal systems, including a financial aid dataset that contains the personal information for millions of students enrolled in the federal student aid program."
+Twenty DOGE staff are reportedly sighted within the Department of Education and “have gained access to multiple sensitive internal systems, including a financial aid dataset that contains the personal information for millions of students enrolled in the federal student aid program.” (fuzz: this number and scope is not verified by court filings, subsequent reporting)

 2/05